Achieving Effective Board Governance

 - Meet regularly to receive reports and information with regard to the organization's progress and status of operations

 Grantees should review requirements for the composition and membership of boards defined by the Legal Services Corporation Act and the LSC Regulations, 45 CFR Part 1607.
+(Related: See the Questions and Answers about the January 2019 Changes to the Governing Bodies Rule page.)
 Legal aid organizations should also review the LSC Performance Criteria, specifically Performance Area Four, which offers the basis for evaluation of board governance.

 View the resources below for additional general board development and operational guidance for nonprofit organizations and governing bodies: